ChatScript/ChatScript/WIKI/ChatScript-Json.md

 }
 ```

-Each key must be encased in quotes and joined to an ending colon.
-Whitespace separates the colon
+Each key is a string (must be encased in double quotes) and joined to an ending colon.
+Again types can be mixed in the values.
-from the value.
-Again types can be mixed in the values. `{}` is the empty object.
+`{}` is the empty object, just as `[]` is the empty array.
 Key-value pairs have
 no guaranteed order and may shuffle around if you manipulate the structure.
 You can nest arrays and objects inside each other.